matvign/batchrenamer/docs/documentation.md

 # 2. Displaying information
-There are different behaviours depending on the arguments quiet, verbose and dryrun.
-Quiet and verbose cannot be set at the same time.
+Different console output will be produced depending on the quiet, verbose or dryrun arguments.
+Quiet and verbose options cannot be run at the same time.

 ## 2.1 Parser level
 The parser level is where arguments are read in.